satoru-watanabe-aw/phom/README.md

 The parameters of the dropout ratio and model directory are for specifing the target model.<BR>
 Set them to the trained model by the makeModel notebooks, or to the sample models in the "sampleModels" directory.

+### NPHOMdrawDiagram.ipynb

+This notebook has three parameters.<BR>
+* target group
+* dropout ratio
+* model directory
+* original network size
+* target network size

+The parameter of the original network size is for setting the size of original network.
+The parameter of the target network size is for setting the target network size for nomalization.
+This notebook reduces the network size to the target size and draw PH diagram of the reduced network.

 # Sample